nluka/perf-aware-course/README.md

       other chips are designed so that a single core gets a certain amount of memory bandwidth and adding cores linearly increases your memory bandwidth, so the amount of extra memory bandwidth acquired per core is heavily dependent on the chip

+- Python Revisited (1.7)

+    - The purpose of the course is not to max out performance, but to understand how the performance "gulf" works, so that we could achieve some reasonable middleground between bad and perfect/max performance

+    - There's only 2 things you can do to improve performance
+        1. Reduce the number of instruction the CPU must process
+        2. Increase the speed at which instruction are executed by the CPU

+    - Hardware behaviour categorization:
+        1. Waste -> Reduce
+        2. IPC/ILP -> Increase
+        3. SIMD -> Reduce
+        4. Caching -> Increase
+        5. Multithreading -> Increase

+- Decoding on the 8086 (2.1)

+    - 16 bit registers

+    - Any operation consists of moving memory into a register across a bus, did some work, then moved the register data back out ot memory

+    - Before any operation can be performed, we need to decode the instruction stream to understand WHAT we are going to do

+    - Mnemonic: a human friendly name of an operation the CPU can do

+- Decoding Multiple Instructions and Suffixes (2.2)

+    - Homework:
+        full MOV decode
+        1011 opcode decode
+        MOV [BP+75], byte|word 12
+        pages 162, 164